 Shelter: To support affected people to repair their homes and build back safer.

-- Emergency shelter kits will be distributed in line with household NFIs.
-CARE will also provide emergency shelter advice/training on the use of materials in combinations with distributions, and technical assistance for those who are re-building or repairing their homes.
+Emergency shelter kits will be distributed in line with household NFIs.
+CARE will also provide emergency shelter advice/training on the use of materials in combination with distributions, and technical assistance for those who are re-building or repairing their homes.

 Sexual, reproductive and maternal health (SRMH): To enable health posts to provide gender-responsive services.